-For more than 77 years, the Associated Students of San Diego State University (A.S.) has served as a unique, full-service organization.
+The Associated Students of San Diego State University (A.S.) serves as a unique, full-service organization.
 The A.S. provides a variety of programs, services and activities for SDSU students as well as faculty, staff, alumni, and the public.
 Directed by elected student executives and the A.S.
 Council, Associated Students offers programs ranging from recreation to entertainment and child care.
 A.S. also provides over 1,000 part-time jobs for students and free legal services for all students.
-An independent, not-for-profit corporation, A.S. is funded by the student body organization fee and revenues collected from its programs and services.
+An independent, not-forprofit corporation, A.S. is funded by the student body organization fee and revenues collected from its programs and